kuuhaku86/catering_family_api/README.md

         As an owner,<br /> I want to delete an existing menu item<br /> So that I can remove a menu item that is no longer provided by my catering service
       </td>
       <td>
+        Assumptions: Because if we delete the menu data directly, it can be affect the order data directly and make the algorithm to delete more complex, so I use a soft delete technique to approach this<br/><br/>
         <strong>
           <code>DELETE /api/menus/:menu_id</code>&ensp;: Soft delete a menu
         </strong><br/><br/>